 Much of the Halloween candy that gets handed out to trick-or-treaters contains milk products or gelatin.
 The root of the problem is the chocolate that goes into mass-market Halloween candy is never the premium stuff.
 And low-end chocolate is rarely vegan, since milk chocolate is cheaper than dark chocolate.

-Luckily, vegan halloween candy is surprisingly easy to find.
-PETA has compiled a list of 25 vegan products.
-Nearly all of these candies fall within the sugary, colored, tart genre.
+Luckily, vegan Halloween candy is surprisingly easy to find.
+Most of these candies fall within the sugary, colored, tart genre.
 In other words, it’s cheap and low-end, but admittedly delicious if you’re in a certain kid-like junk food mood.

 If your budget allows, you can of course hand out premium vegan chocolate to trick-or-treaters.
-Justin’s makes an outstanding vegan dark chocolate peanut butter cup, that is often available at Costco for a surprisingly low price (be careful not to buy the milk chocolate version by mistake.)
-And Lulu’s, maybe the highest-end vegan chocolate company in existence, makes
+Justin’s makes an outstanding vegan dark chocolate peanut butter cup, that is often available at Costco for a surprisingly low price (just be careful not to mistakenly purchase the milk chocolate version.)

 Note: the sugar used in these candies may have been processed using bone char.
 Some vegans choose to avoid conventional sugar for this reason.

 - Jolly Rancher Hard Candies

 - Sjaacks (some products are vegan)